kajamiko/u_m_website/README.md

 2. Accounts (accounts app)
  1. Registering - users can register by filling the form on the "Register" page.
+There is a link on a navbar, available from every location on the website.
- 2. Logging in - to log in, user need to provide his username and password on a "Log in" page.
+ 2. Logging in - to log in, user has to submit his username and password, by filling a form on a "Log in" page.
  3. Account - users can see their accounts by clicking on "Account" link the top navbar.
-Here, they can find some details useful when purchasing upvotes and their previous orders.
+Here, they can find some details useful when purchasing upvotes and their previous orders, if any.
  4. Having an account allows users, among others, to comment blog posts and to edit their Issue Tracker comments.